Business Search Events Calendar Grand Strander Site Map Contact Us Home

 • Move workstations away from large windows, if possible.

-• Elevate equipment off the floor to avoid electrical hazards in the event of flooding.
+• Elevate equipment off of the floor to avoid electrical hazards and damage in the event of flooding.

 • Plan ahead for extended disruptions during and after a disaster.
 Carefully examine which utilities are vital to your business's day-to-day operation.
 Speak with service providers about potential alternatives and identify backup options.